 List of all special items in Pokémon Go

-Here is the full list of all currently available special items and when they were released below:
+Here is the full list of all currently available special items:

 - Dragon Scale: Evolves Seadra into Kingdra